OpenPostcodes/postcodes-jquery/README.md

 ## How it works

-This jQuery plugin add an additional text field to any web form, allowing a user to input a UK Postcode.
+This jQuery plugin adds an additional text field to any web form, allowing a user to input any UK Postcode.
 The plugin uses the Open Postcodes API to lookup the provided Postcode and return a list of premisses, associated with the Postcode, as a dropdown.
 Once a premise is selected, from the dropdown, the plugin with fill the appropriate address form fields.

 ![Open Postcodes Plugin Demo](https://raw.github.com/OpenPostcodes/postcodes-jquery/master/example/demo.png)